 No-till Producer, Ontario, Canada

 Blake is a fifth generation farmer from Merlin, Ontario, Canada.
-Working with his father Elwin and uncle Tom, they produce commercial corn, soybeans and winter wheat on 1,300 acres.
+Working with his father Elwin, they produce commercial corn, soybeans and winter wheat, cover crop for seed on approximately 1,200 acres.
 Their farm management practices are centered on soil health.
 The Vinces are considered to be no-till pioneers in their corner of Canada.
 They adapted to no-till farming techniques in the early 1980s.
 This was prior to John Deere entering the no-till marketplace with their single disk opener.
 Blake is a 2013 Canadian Nuffeld Scholar.

 The Vince's objective is to leave the soil we manage in better condition for future generations.